manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 > interest in a bonding that never feels possible.

 There are two issues here, the first being really obvious.
-There is no “stiffness” to be found, and the supposed “coldness” was blindness to the subtleties in the acting.
+There is no “stiffness” and the supposed “coldness” was blindness to the subtleties in the acting.
 Jamie Dornan is the arrogant prick who lives in a world so far and away from our everyday one it takes a forceful act to tear it down.
 His smug conveys a self-assurance built on money and little else.
 The shift in emotions which Dornan translates with cracks on his face near the end are more effective than the thousand words he could have used to explain his behaviour.

 Dakota Johnson goes even further.
 She starts by displaying on her face and with her body a seemingly total lack of confidence, but what lies beneath comes out